 The Megingjord is not your typical belt, in fact, it is designed not to be the average belt.
 The majority of companies copy the same template for belt creation, get a big buckle (usually from China) or buckle type takes up a lot of real-estate and have the same, heavy material all around.
 This is done because it is cheaper for a company to manufacture, since they do not need to buy two or three different materials, and put more time into machine work.

 Well, we decided to change all that, again.

 Two different materials were chosen, one for its rigidity, one for its pliable, but strong, attributes.
-When carrying AIWB, only one part of the belt should be stiff, that is the part which makes direct contact with the holster system.
+When carrying AIWB, only one part of the belt should be stiff, that is the part that makes direct contact with the holster system.
 The rest should facilitate long periods of usage without pain or pressure on the lower back.
 Something which many conceal carrying citizens, non-uniformed LEO's and GOV LEO's do on a normal basis.
 So why not design a belt around this, specific, requirement?
-Who ever said a belt has to have the same thickness all the way around?
+Who said a belt has to have the same thickness all the way around?
 Why does everyone just accept this dogma blindly?

 The Megingjord belt should be used by anyone who wants to carry a holstered pistol AIWB concealed, with a cover garment.
 It is designed around comfort and concealment.

 The Megingjord design also allows for the implementation of a concealed blade or pistol magazine.
 Many belts offer no retention other than their stiffness properties, but more stiff belts are not the answer for many.
 Covering the blade sheath clip or pistol mag clip is a good way to retain them in one position.
 This allows for repeatable retention from an ideal location determined by the wearer.